Halogly/VelocityCommandForward/README.md

 ```

 ## Requirements
-* Velocity plugin was built with Java 17 and Paper plugin - Java 21.
+* Velocity plugin was built with `Java 17` and Paper plugin - `Java 21`.
-* This was built with Velocity `3.4.0-SNAPSHOT` and `Paper 1.21.5-R0.1-SNAPSHOT`.
-  * If you are running lower versions, check Velocity/PaperMC documentations if things I used in the code are supported for those specific versions.
+* Might work on lower minecraft versions, not tested, though you need to meet Java version requirements!